agile-alliance-brazil/agile-brazil-hotsite/website/translated_docs/pt/wbma/index.md

 ## Programação

 11:00 - 12:00
-* WBMA Technical Session 1: Agile in Education
+* WBMA Technical Session 1 - Emipirical studies on Agile:

-- Mining undergraduate students’ code repositories: insights from Interdisciplinary Software Projects
-- Initial Assessment of Agile Development in the Undergraduate Curricula
-- Lições Aprendidas com a Transformação Ágil de um Centro de Computação da Aeronáutica
-- Vivências ágeis em uma Disciplina Extensionista de produção de software no Bacharelado em Engenharia de Software (short-paper)
+- An Empirical Study of Test Driven Development vs. Test-Last Development using Eye Tracking (Joelma Choma, INPE)
+- On the Mapping of Underlying Concepts of a Combined Use of Lean and User-Centered Design with Agile Development: The Case Study of the Transformation Process of an IT Company (Maximilian Zorzetti, PUC-RS)
+- Mob Programming and Simultaneous Style Pair Programming in the development of a battle royale game: an action research (Herez Kattan, USP)

 12:00 - 13:00
-* WBMA Technical Session 2: Emipirical studies on Agile
+* WBMA Technical Session 2 - Agile in Education:

-- An Empirical Study of Test Driven Development vs. Test-Last Development using Eye Tracking
-- On the Mapping of Underlying Concepts of a Combined Use of Lean and User-Centered Design with Agile Development: The Case Study of the Transformation Process of an IT Company
-- Mob Programming and Simultaneous Style Pair Programming in the development of a battle royale game: an action research
+- Mining undergraduate students’ code repositories: insights from Interdisciplinary Software Projects (Pedro Pongelupe Lopes, PUC-MG)
+- Initial Assessment of Agile Development in the Undergraduate Curricula (Nicolas Paez, UNTREF)
+- Lessons Learned from the Agile Transformation of an Aeronautics Computing Center (Fernando Rodrigues de Sá, ITA)
+- Agile experiences in a software development extension discipline at a Software Engineering bachelor's degree (Carlos Felipe Arantes, PUC-MG)

 13:00 - 14:30
-* Almoço
+* Lunch

-14:30 as 15:30
+14:30 - 15:30
-* WBMA'10 Awards
+* WBMA'10 Awards:

-- Claudia Melo (WBMA 2019 Award co-chair)
-- Alfredo Goldman (10-years more influent researcher)
+- The purpose of Agility (Claudia Melo, WBMA Award chair)
+- Having fun doing research on agile methods (Alfredo Goldman, 10-years most influential researcher)

-15:00 as 16:30
+15:30 - 16:30
-* WBMA Keynote : Marco Mendes (Arkhi)
+* WBMA Keynote

-- Práticas de Engenharia de Software Robustas e Antifrágeis para Ambientes Complexos
+- Práticas de Engenharia de Software Robustas e Antifrágeis para Ambientes Complexos (Marco Mendes, Arkhi)

 16:30 - 17:00
 * Coffee

-17:00 - 18:30
+17:00 - 18:00
-* WBMA Technical Session 3: Agile practices
+* WBMA Technical Session 3 - Agile practices:

+- Identifying Success Factors in a Legacy Systems Reengineering Project Using Agile Methods (Everton Fernandes, IFSP)
+- Pair Programming: a step beyond (Herez Kattan, USP)
+- ATIMO – A tool for alocating agile teams (Júnea Caldeira, FUMEC/TOTVS)
-- A survey on agile practices and challenges of a global software development team
+- A survey on agile practices and challenges of a global software development team (Tatiane Lautert, UTFPR)
-- ATIMO – Uma ferramenta para alocação times agéis
-- Identificando fatores de sucesso em um projeto de reengenharia de sistemas legados utilizando métodos ágeis (short-paper)
-- Pair Programming: a step beyond (short-paper)

-18:30 - 19:00
+18:00 - 19:00
+* WBMA Closing:

-- Closing
+- WBMA 2019 data
+- WBMA 2019 Best Award announcement
 - Steering Committee meeting